 The maximum amount of external borrowing the Council can have at any one time is governed by the requirements of the Prudential Code and reported in the Council's annual Treasury Management Strategy Statement (TMSS).
 The Prudential Code controls borrowing by reference to an Authorised Limit and Operational Boundary, and these limits are reported in the TMSS.
-The Council agreed the Prudential Indicator limits for 2019/20 when the annual TMSS was approved.
-There was no new long-term borrowing during the year.
+The Council agreed the Prudential Indicator limits for 2020/21 when the annual TMSS was approved.
+There was no new long-term borrowing during the year, though the latest estimates of capital expendiure indicate that new borrowing will be required during 2021/22.

-(Financial performance against our budgets is explained further under Financial Performance 2019/2020)
+(Financial performance against our budgets is explained further under Financial Performance 2020/2021)

-Performance During 2019/2020
+Performance During 2020/2021